the10thWiz/rocket-cgi/README.md

 # Simple CGI (RFC 3875) handler for Rocket

-Simple standards compliant CGI handler for Rocket
+Simple standards compliant CGI handler for Rocket.
+This is still a WIP, and will remain so until the security todo items have been handled.

 ## Usage